Censorship of Telegram: Hong Kong

 During the 2019–2020 Hong Kong protests, many participants used Telegram to evade electronic surveillance and coordinate their action against the 2019 Hong Kong extradition bill.
 On the evening of 11 June 2019, the Hong Kong police arrested Ivan Ip, the administrator of a Telegram group with 20,000 members on suspicion of "conspiracy to commit public nuisance."
 He was forced by the police to hand over his Telegram history.
 The next day, Telegram suffered a "powerful" decentralized denial of service attack.
 Hackers tried to paralyze the target server by sending a large number of spam requests, most of which came from mainland China.

 On 28 August 2019, the Hong Kong Internet Service Providers Association announced that the Hong Kong government had plans to block Telegram.

 On 16 May 2022, Privacy Commissioner Ada Chung told a Legislative Council committee that the government remains concerned about doxxing and other violations of personal data privacy, and the Office of the Privacy Commissioner for Personal Data is looking at blocking Telegram to address the issue.

 India

 In 2019, it was reported that some internet service providers in India were blocking Telegram traffic, including its official website.

 Internet Freedom Foundation, an Indian digital liberties organisation filed an RTI on whether Department of Telecommunications (DoT) had banned Telegram or requested ISPs to block traffic.
 The response from DoT said that it had no information on why the ISPs were blocking Telegram.
 The High Court of Kerala asked about the central government's view on a plea for banning Telegram for allegedly disseminating child abuse videos and communicating through it.
+From June 16, 2026, to approximately June 22, 2026, authorities blocked Telegram.
+According to the authorities, this was due to fraudulent activity.
+In reality, it was due to leaking answers to the NEET 2026 medical exam.